-Regardless of whether financing is used or not, real estate tends to require more capital than owning a small business.
+Regardless of whether financing is used or not, owning a small online business has more choices for low capital investments than real estate.
 This is especially true if a small business is started from scratch, as you’ll see next.

 Capital Needed for Owning a Business

 The capital required for owning a business varies based on the type of business.